Scientific Name

 How to Grow and Care for Rhinephyllum parvifolium

 Light: This succulent needs bright light but does not like too much direct sun.
-A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your R. parvifolium indoors.
+The perfect spot to grow your R. parvifolium indoors is a sunny windowsill with 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon.

 Soil: R. parvifolium thrives best in porous soil mixes that allow water to drain away quickly.
-Use a commercial potting mix specially designed for growing succulents, or make your own.
+You can use a commercial potting mix specially designed for succulents or make your own.

 Temperature: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it does not have good resistance to extreme cold weather.
 R. parvifolium can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).